diffplug/gitfromscratch/manuscript/time-travel/patch/patch.md

 - animals.zip
 - animals.zip

 The merge fails, because both patches require that `animals.zip` needs to be a zip archive with an image of a red squirrel.
 If seems pretty clear that we ought to be able to fix this right?
-Instead of treating `animals.zip` as an indivisible entity, we ought to be able to refer to its contents just like we refer to the contens of our project, right?
+Instead of treating `animals.zip` as an indivisible entity, we ought to be able to refer to its contents just like we refer to the contents of our project, right?

 ## Making patches that can share a file